-Manhattan, New York Appellate Attorneys
+Manhattan, New York Family Law Appellate Attorneys

-You cannot appeal an order or decision simply because you do not like the outcome.
-You must have a legal reason, such as your belief that a mistake was made during the first procedure or that the judge did not apply the law fairly.
-In order to raise an issue on appeal, that issue must have also been objected to during the trial.
+You should not appeal an order or decision simply because you do not “like” the outcome.
+Successful appeals must have a legal reason, usually an incorrect application of the law to the facts by a trial court judge.
+To raise an issue on appeal, that issue must have also been objected to during the trial.
 By objecting to something, it lets the judge know that you disagreed with something and your disagreement then becomes part of the court records.
 Some family court decisions you can appeal include:

 - Reversal.
 This means the court decides the initial decision in your case was wrong and the decision is vacated.

 - Remand.
 The Appellate Division sends your case back to the lower court to be heard again.